What do diplomats do?

 Here’s a list of what diplomats usually do:

-- Write lots of reports.
+- Write lots of reports in the portfolios assigned to you.

-- Coordinate with offices for various projects/activities.
+- Coordinate with offices for various projects and activities.

 - Establish good ties with the host country and with the international community.